mahendrapaipuri/grafana-dashboard-reporter-app/src/README.md

 - `Maximum Render Workers`: Number of concurrent workers to create PNGs of panels in the dashboard.
 Do not use too high value as it starve the machine

-- `Persist Data`: Enable it to inspect the generated HTML files from templates and dashboard data.
-Use it to only debug the issues.
-When this option is turned on, the data files will be retained at `/var/lib/grafana/plugins/reports/debug` folder.

 ## Using plugin

 ### Using Grafana web UI